guilhermecortes/football/README.md

     ```

 ### Protocol Buffers
-To make a request to the protocol buffers you should open your terminal
+To make a request using protocol buffers you should open your terminal
 `iex -S mix` and send this request as example:
 ```
 Football.Client.get("SP1", "201617")